A. Schema format details

 Notes on rules for allowed characters in the HED schema.

-1. Commas or single quotes are not allowed in any values with the exception of the Prologue, Epilogue, or term descriptions in the HED schema.
-These characters are not allowed in substitutions for # placeholders.
+1. Commas or single quotes are not allowed in any values with the exception of the Prologue, Epilogue, term descriptions in the HED schema, and in tsv column values declared to be of type “list”.
+The latter must be handled specially by tools.

-7. The textClass is for descriptions, mainly for use with the Description tag or schema element descriptions.
+5. The textClass is for descriptions, mainly for use with the Description tag or schema element descriptions.
+It is also allowed as the value for other tags such as

 A.1.4.
 Schema attributes